 A variety of tutorial services is offered to assist students who are experiencing academic difficulties.
-Individual peer tutors are available at both campuses for most credit classes, not covered by walk-in study labs.
+Individual peer learning specialists are available at both campuses for most credit classes, not covered by walk-in study labs.
 Students are encouraged to apply early in the semester for this service.
 In addition, walk-in tutoring labs are available in a variety of subjects such as English, reading, mathematics, and science.
-Online tutoring is available in basic math, introductory sciences, writing, economics, accounting, and software design.
+Online tutoring is available in mathematics basic through introductory calculus, biology, chemistry, physics, writing, economics, accounting, medical terminology, nursing, and software design.

 Tutoring services are intended to provide a review of subject matter and to assist the students' improvement of study skills and self-confidence resulting in a more independent learner.
-Students interested in serving as tutors are requested to file an application with Learning Commons / Tutoring or the Student Services office at the Bedford County Campus.
+Students interested in serving as tutors are requested to file an application with Learning Commons/Tutoring or the Student Services office at the Bedford County Campus.
 Tutors must demonstrate excellent academic and communication skills.
-The Tutoring Program is accredited by the College Reading and Learning Association.